-Method of creating patent drawing with CAD
+Methods of creating patent drawings with CAD

 In case, you have a scanner you can scan the object and load it to your CAD software and trace it easily.
 In case you are using a digital camera you can transfer your object from there only to your CAD software through a cable and trace it accordingly.
 The rest is all about how efficient you are in Computer Aided Designing as it is important to understand the interface and use it accordingly.

 The two methods are used to create patent drawings, traditional and modern.
 But patent drawings are drafted to serve the same purpose that is, to get the patent grant.
 Patent drawings make the applications more presentable and improves the chances of getting a patent grant.